Mandar123454/Portfolio/README.md

 - `/projects`: projects index (scaffolding in place)
 - `/internships`: online internships with roles, stacks, and highlights
 	- Includes a lightviewer for Internship Certificate and LOR; open via the two buttons on each card
-- `/contact`: SMTP‑backed form with validation and fallbacks; shows an optional “Feedback sentiment” widget when Azure Sentiment is configured
+- `/contact`: SMTP‑backed form with validation and fallbacks
 - `/about`: about page copy placeholder

 ## Architecture and technology